Skarlso/blogsource/content/blog/2019-01-23-living-with-a-parser.md

 # Outstanding issues

 Right now there are two outstanding issues.
 The one mentioned above, where you can't nest indexes and true/false notations.
-And the other is a submitted issue in which it is described that it's not possible to use something like this:
+And the other is a submitted issue in which it's described that it's not possible to use something like this:

 ~~~
 $.phoneNumbers[?(@[0].type == 'home')]